US Careers Hub: Jun 15, 2026

 • Experience lighter sleep.

-• Wake up more frequently during the night.
+Wake up a number of times during the night.

 As the body ages: